 The goal is not to reduce the number of applications.

-The goal is to improve operational effectiveness.
+The goal is to improve operational effectiveness and efficiency.

 Some applications should stay.